ppouliot/dockerfile-ghe-helper/README.md

       docker run --name ghe-helper -it --env-file .env -v ./.ssh:/root/.ssh ppouliot/ghe-helper byobu
       ```

-      The following will be outputed after running the command above, putting you at prompt.
+      The following will be outputed after running the command above, putting you at the root prompt.

       ```